The Military Service Number Technical Hub

 During WWI, numbering was decentralized, with Infantry regiments maintaining separate ledgers for Regular, Territorial, and "Pals" battalions.
 Our Free WWI Army Service Explorer tool uses these specific archival pillars to rebuild the trail:

-Expert Verification: Results are cross-checked against H.J.
-Williamson’s The Great War Medal Collectors Companion Vol II and Brigadier E.A.
-James’ British Regiments 1914-18.
+- Expert Verification: Results are cross-checked against H.J.
+Williamson’s The Great War Medal Collectors Companion Vol II, Brigadier E.A.
+James’ British Regiments 1914-18, History of the Great War Based on Official Documents by Direction of the Committee of Imperial Defence and various publications by Ray Westlake.

 Useful & Free Online Great War Resources: